git-lfs/git-lfs/docs/api_ssh.md

-When asked to upload or download large file data with an SSH URL (if co-located, the git clone URL can be used without having to specify lfs.url in gitconfig), a connection is first established with the server and we attempt to invoke the full server implementation - by default this is called `git-lfs-serve` but you can call something else by setting `lfs.sshservercmd` in gitconfig.
+When asked to upload or download large file data with an SSH URL (if co-located, the git clone URL can be used without having to specify lfs.url in gitconfig), a connection is first established with the server and we attempt to invoke the full server implementation - by default this is called `git-lfs-ssh-serve` but you can call something else by setting `lfs.sshservercmd` in gitconfig.

 If this full SSH server command is not available then this will fail, and we